Murchison Falls National Park: Location

 The park straddles the Ugandan districts of Buliisa, Nwoya, Kiryandongo, and Masindi.
-The driving distance from Masindi, the nearest large town, to the Kibanda area of the national park is about 72 km.
-This area is about 283 km, by road, north-west of Kampala, the capital and largest city of Uganda.
-The coordinates of the park near the Kibanda area are 02°11'15.0"N, 31°46'53.0"E (Latitude:2.187499; Longitude:31.781400).

 History

 The explorers John Speke and James Grant were the first Europeans to visit the present day MFCA in 1862.
 It was more thoroughly explored by Samuel and Florence Baker in 1863–4.
 Baker named the falls Murchison Falls after the geologist Roderick Murchison, then the president of the Royal Geographical Society.

 Between 1907 and 1912, the inhabitants of an area of about 13000 km2 were evacuated due to sleeping sickness spread by tsetse flies.
 In 1910, the Bunyoro Game Reserve was created south of the River Nile.
 That area roughly corresponds to the part of the MFNP that is in the districts of Buliisa, Masindi, and Kiryandongo.
 In 1928, the boundaries were extended north of the river into the modern-day Nwoya District.

 In 1952, the British administration established the National Parks Act of Uganda.
 The area described above became Murchison Falls National Park.

+In 1972 Idi Amin's military dictatorship renamed the park to Kabalega National Park as part of its Africanization campaign, honoring the Chwa II Kabalega of Bunyoro.
+The name later reverted to Murchison.